lc-studios-mc/scp-dystopia-2.0-attempt/README.md

 # Important Notice

 > [!IMPORTANT]
-> This repo has been archived.
+> Please read this section carefully.

 SCP: Dystopia addon "v2" is a remake.
 We're rebuilding because the v1 (2021~2023) has been obliterated by recent Minecraft updates.